SaaS applications

 But I would like to take the use of SaaS applications a step further and look at how this could be adopted by IT teams in businesses, by using Spark Ventures (the innovation and incubation arm of Spark NZ, New Zealand’s major Telecommunications company) as an example.

-Cloud first @ Spark Ventures
+Cloud First @ Spark Ventures

 Our group is made up of a number of businesses including Bigpipe (an ISP, @bigpipenz) and Lightbox (an SVOD), all supported by a shared services group including the operations team.
 We have taken the bold step of using only SaaS Applications for most of the core tools required to run an operational team as well the organisation as a whole.

-IT Service Management
+IT Service Management (ITSM)

 For most operational teams there is a need to use an IT Service Management tool.
 RemedyForce was chosen for its ability to integrate into our already implemented Salesforce.com platform, its ease of implementation and because it meets our requirements of functionality and mobility.
 RemedyForce also helps facilitate our need for innovation, speed of change and brings enough process (through the use of workflows) without inhibiting these needs.